Ronaldo awaited as Serie A gets back training amid doubts - France 24

 Following decisions from local governments, teams such as Napoli and Parma have followed the lead of Lazio -- who trailed leaders Juventus by just a point when play was suspended -- and set dates this week for players to train.

-Sassuolo became the first team to resume individual training on Monday, with Bologna set to follow on Tuesday, followed by Lazio and Roma after their players and staff undergo coronavirus tests.
+Sassuolo became the first team to resume individual training on Monday, with Bologna set to follow on Tuesday, then Lazio and Roma after their players and staff undergo coronavirus tests.

 Inter Milan said "first-team players will, on a voluntary basis, be able to make use of the pitches at the Suning Training Centre in Appiano Gentile over the coming days for individual activities."